-24 The FSP Contract DA/ID can be accessed via this link.
+28 The FSP Contract DA/ID can be accessed via this link.

-- compliance with the metering requirements and, in case of submetering, completion of a submeter commissioning test; - the provision of a Grid User Declaration (only applicable in case the FSP is not the Grid User); - the provision of a CDSO declaration for Delivery Points located within a CDS or the inclusion of the Delivery Point in a FSP-DSO Contract in case the Delivery Point is connected to the distribution grid;
+- in case a third party takes up the role of the FSP, a grid user declaration needs to be provided, in which the grid user (i.e., the consumer or holder of decentralized generation/storage) declares that the FSP is allowed to valorize the flexibility; - the provision of a CDSO declaration for Delivery Points located within a CDS or the inclusion of the Delivery Point in a FSP-DSO Contract in case the Delivery Point is connected to the distribution grid.

-In addition, in case the FSP is a different party than the Supplier and/or the BRP{FSP} is a different party than the BRP{source} (i.e., in case there is no implicit opt out), participation of Delivery Points to this service requires either that the Delivery Point is linked to an Access Point that is included in a Pass-Through Contract or that a proof is provided of the existence of an Opt-out Arrangement between the FSP, the BRP{FSP}, the Supplier(s) and the BRP(s){Source}.
+In addition, in case the FSP is a different party than the Supplier and/or the BRP{FSP} is a different party than the BRP{source} (i.e., in case there is no implicit opt out), participation of Delivery Points to this service requires either that the Delivery Point is linked to an Access Point that is included in a Pass-Through Contract and a corresponding proof is provided or that a proof is provided of the existence of an Opt-out Arrangement between the FSP, the BRP{FSP}, the Supplier(s) and the BRP(s){Source}.
 The Transfer of Energy mechanism is not available for this service.